Project-WikiGit/WikiGit/README.md

 ### Project State

-Currently, WikiGit is in its infant stages and is being worked by a handful of people.
+Currently, WikiGit is in its early stages and is being worked by a handful of people.
 We have finished a preliminary implementation of the back end, a partial implementation of the front end (specifically the UI and back end for interacting with the IPFS Git repo and the member manifest) and the back end of the developer tools.
 We will do my best to find some more contributors, and anyone is welcome to join! (\***cough**\*you\***cough**\*)

 ---